casper-network/docs-redux/condor/validator-rewards.md

 This mutual knowledge is sufficient for validators to make further progress in building up the canonical history.
 However, for a user of the blockchain, establishing confidence in the correct operation of the protocol and the identity of the canonical history requires that the validators' knowledge of the canonical history be attested publicly.

 In Casper, validators create and distribute finality signatures, which are cryptographically secure witnesses of their belief in the finality of a particular block.
+[NOT SURE IF BELIEF IS A GOOD SALES CATCH.
+MAYBE "cryptographically secure attest" WOULD BE BETTER?]
 Under 1.X, however, these are not easily verifiable by users and play no role in the reward mechanism, despite being a critical tool for building user confidence in the canonical history.
 In 2.0, we propose to allocate rewards for creation and publication of one's own and other validators' finality signatures.

 ### Design